Patrick Mahomes Marries Brittany Matthews in Hawaii Wedding - E! Online

 The bride wore a white Versace bridal gown with spaghetti-straps, a cut-out bodice and a long train and cathedral-length veil, while the groom sported a light gray suit.

-Patrick's brother, Jackson Mahomes, served as his best man.
+Mahomes' brother, Jackson, served as his best man.
 "Happy for you brother!" he wrote on the NFL star's post.

-The wedding comes more than a year after Patrick popped the question to Brittany in a suite decorated with flowers, candles and a giant "Will You Marry Me" sign at his team's home stadium in Missouri on Sept.
+The wedding comes more than a year after Mahomes, 26, popped the question to Matthews in a suite decorated with flowers, candles and a giant "Will You Marry Me" sign at his team's home stadium in Missouri on Sept.
 1, 2020.

 "The words you looked into my eyes and said to me at this moment, will NEVER leave my mind!"
 Matthews, also 26, wrote on Instagram the following day.
 "You made this day perfect, you took my entire breath away and I could not have imagined anything better.
 I love you, forever and always!
 Cheers to spending our lifetime together and an inseparable bond."